 While we look to provide a consistent experience, we can't guarantee the exported PDF from the Power BI service will always match the exported PDF from a local Power BI Desktop file.

 Visuals with scrollbars are exported in their default state.
-The visual will display all possible rows, starting with the first row.
-Even if you have the visual scrolled down, when exported, the visual will display unscrolled.
+The visual displays all possible rows, starting with the first row.
+Even if you have the visual scrolled down, when exported, the visual displays unscrolled.

 Visuals in a drilled down state are exported in their default state.

-The feature doesn't export any wallpaper you may have applied to the report.
+The feature doesn't export any wallpaper you apply to the report.
 Since wallpaper isn't exported to the PDF, you should pay special attention to reports that use dark wallpaper.
-If the text in your report is light or white, it will be difficult to read in the export to PDF process since the dark wallpaper won't be exported with the rest of the report.
+If the text in your report is light or white, it is difficult to read in the export to PDF process since the dark wallpaper isn't exported with the rest of the report.

 All Power BI reports have a page margin when exported to PDF.
-That is, there will be a band of white space at the top and bottom of the exported file.
+That is, there is a band of white space at the top and bottom of the exported file.

-Export to PDF is not currently supported for tenants in the China North region.
+Export to PDF isn't currently supported for tenants in the China North region.